15 Best Submarine Movies Of All Time Ranked

 "The Abyss" is mostly an underwater habitat movie, similar to Barry Levinson's "Sphere."
 But James Cameron's far superior 1989 sci-fi thriller features submarines with windows, and that allows for the best underwater chase ever put to film.
 Ed Harris and Mary Elizabeth Mastrantonio star as civilian divers hired by shadowy U.S. government forces to find a lost nuclear submarine.
 The always intense Michael Biehn plays the military point-man who gets a serious case of cabin fever and cracks under the oceanic pressure.
 That would be exciting enough, but Cameron adds a final act as the underwater team discovers something truly otherworldly in the unexplored depths.

 Cameron came up with the idea for "The Abyss" at just 17 when he attended a lecture by the first diver to breathe fluid through their lungs — a detail featured in the film.
-Ever the engineer, he innovated technology to record the underwater dialogue live to tape, according to Moviefone.
-Overall, the shoot was a nightmare for the cast who spent much of it underwater and holding their breath as this complex production dragged on and went over budget. "'The Abyss' was a lot of things.
-Fun to make is not one of them," Mastrantonio recalled.
+Ever the engineer, he innovated technology to record the underwater dialogue live to tape.
+Overall, the "Abyss" shoot almost killed Cameron and was a nightmare for the cast who spent much of it underwater and holding their breath as this complex production dragged on and went over budget.
 Cameron might be demanding, but his finished work speaks for itself.
 "The Abyss" remains one of the most innovative and daring films ever made.

 2. The Enemy Below (1957)

-"The Enemy Below" (1957) depicts a gripping back-and-forth naval battle in the South Atlantic during WWII between a U.S. destroyer and a German U-boat.
+Released in 1957, "The Enemy Below" depicts a gripping back-and-forth naval battle in the South Atlantic during WWII between a U.S. destroyer and a German U-boat.
 The granite-jawed Robert Mitchum heads team USA.
 He's a former "civilian skipper" who joined the Navy after his freighter was cut in half by a torpedo.
 His crew expects a shell-shocked husk, but when he turns out to be a tactically ingenious warrior-poet, the cat-and-mouse game is on.

-The Captain of the Nazi U-boat below, Von Stolberg, is played by the exceptional Curd Jürgens, but he's no boot-clacking fascist.
+The captain of the Nazi U-boat below, Von Stolberg, is played by the exceptional Curd Jürgens, but he's no boot-clacking fascist.
 Stolberg is a drink-sodden WWI veteran who rolls his eyes as a young recruit salutes too enthusiastically.
-He casually hangs his wet towel over a sign reading "Führer" and laments with a sigh, "our new Germany, like a machine."
+He casually hangs his wet towel over a sign reading "Führer" and laments with a sigh, "Our new Germany, like a machine."
 As he tucks himself into his berth with two shots that taste like "oil and green mold," he muses to his second, "It's a bad war.
 Its reason is twisted.
 Its purpose is dark."

 The screenplay by Wendell Mayes ("Anatomy of a Murder") is exceptional.
 The valiant portrayals of these equally honorable and crafty opposing captains is classic Hollywood optimism about human nature.
-"The Enemy Below" is an inspiring recruitment ad for high-sea valiance, but also a riveting flashback to when movies left you feeling hopeful about a fallen world.
+"The Enemy Below" is an inspiring recruitment ad for high-sea valiance, but it's also a riveting flashback to when movies left you feeling hopeful about a fallen world.

 1. Das Boot (1981)

 George Orwell wrote in 1946, "The word Fascism has now no meaning except insofar as it signifies 'something not desirable.'"
-It's a rejoinder to linguistic laziness that divides the world into two types: Nazis, and everybody else.
-"Das Boot" is among the best war films ever made for its humanizing portrait of the third kind of person: those caught in the tragic tides of history.
+It's a rejoinder to linguistic laziness that divides the world into two types: Nazis and everybody else.
+"Das Boot" is among the best war films ever made for its humanizing portrait of the third kind of person — those caught in the tragic tides of history.

 Of the 40,000 men who went to sea in German U-boats in World War II, 30,000 never returned.
 That's the haunting prologue to Wolfgang Petersen's 1981 submarine classic "Das Boot," which got an excellent redux in 1997.
 This definitive director's cut has better sound and picture but spares no length.
 It's still three-and-a-half anxious hours in a tin can — but nothing compared to the nearly five-hour edit created for German TV.